 This gets over the problem of the washroom being poky, because these end washrooms are often huge.
 There’s sometimes extra storage on the way down to the washroom door, too.

 But that washroom is a very long way away from anyone sleeping at the front to be able to access at night.
 And again, with this layout, there’s usually no garage; although storage underneath the bed is often externally accessible.

 GOOD FOR People who still want the luxury of a large fixed double bed and a washroom on hand.
 Particularly good if there are usually just the two of you

 LESS GOOD FOR Anyone travelling with children who are liable to need the toilet during the night

-This once popular layout has gradually lost its appeal because it means you have to climb over your sleeping partner to get out of bed during the night.
+This was once an incredibly popular motorhome layout but it has gradually lost its appeal because it means you have to climb over your sleeping partner to get out of bed during the night.

 However, they are an even better way of saving space than French beds, so they remain popular in van conversions, as well as in motorhomes that are designed for larger families.
 This is because you can get so much more in, with the bed neatly tucked away at the back.

 They leave enough room for a garage underneath – in fact, as with island beds, they can often be raised and lowered, depending on whether you need more storage space or a lower bed.
 Sometimes there is even direct access to the garage from inside.

 Transverse beds in coachbuilts are normally a good option if you’re over 6ft tall, as they tend to be the longest beds available on the market.

 GOOD FOR People needing a shorter ‘van but still lots of living and storage space